 Provision 7.6 Use of Restraints Henley-Young shall not subject residents to "hogtying," which is the practice of placing a resident's face down on a bed, floor, or other surface, and securing the resident's hands to his feet.
-Status Substantial Compliance Discussion I would like to commend the facility on maintaining substantial compliance with this provision.
+Status Substantial Compliance Discussion I would like to continue to commend the facility on maintaining substantial compliance with this provision.
 Based on my most recent visit and my observations and review of documents, the facility continues to stay in substantial compliance as it relates to this provision.
 The facility should still ensure that below recommendations continues to be followed.
-Recommendations Provide on-going training for staff Continue to document all training 1 1 Evidentiary Basis Observation, document review and intervi ews
+Recommendations Provide on-going training for staff on policies and procedures.
+Continue to document all training provided to all staff.
+Evidentiary Basis Observation, document review and interviews